Impact

 Risk and Exploitability

-The CVSS score has not been disclosed, and the EPSS score is not available, indicating a lack of publicly observed exploitation data.
+The CVSS score is 7.8 and the EPSS score is less than 1%, indicating limited but non‑zero exploitation probability.
 The vulnerability is not present in the CISA KEV catalog.
-Exploitation would require local access to trigger the probe routine and race condition, making the attack vector local.
+Based on the description, it is inferred that exploitation would require local access to trigger the probe routine, making the attack vector local.
 While no definitive exploitation has been reported, the presence of a race condition that could lead to privilege escalation renders the risk significant for affected systems.

 OpenCVE Enrichment